Alexander’s thesis will uncover whether UN peace operations pursue human security under their mandates

-Currently, Alex is the Editorial Assistant for the Journal on the Use of Force and International Law (Routledge) and previously sat on the Editorial Board of the Utrecht Journal of International and European Law (Ubiquity Press) from 2015-2017.
+Alex has previously served as the Editorial Assistant for the Journal on the Use of Force and International Law (Routledge) and as an Executive Editor for the Utrecht Journal of International and European Law (Ubiquity Press).

 - ‘Bringing occupation into the 21st century: The effective implementation of occupation by proxy’ (2017) Utrecht Law Review 13(1) 60-81.